HoldenFolk/BikeRentalDApp/m5/Prototype.md

 # Compliance

 In order to comply with Quebec's Law 25, PIXI would have to appoint a data privacy officer (DPO).
 PIXI's privacy policy should be clearly accessible on the webapp as well as the DPO's contact information.
 We would have to conduct Privacy Impact Assessments before launching the revocable privacy system, as it involves potentially collecting personal data.
-Note that we would not have to ask the user for his consent before using his personal data since relying on implied consent is permitted by law (and consent is clearly implied here since the user inputs his information).
+Note that we would not have to ask the user for his consent before using his personal data since relying on implied consent is permitted by the law (and consent is clearly implied here since the user inputs his information).
+That being said, the user would be clearly informed of the conditions that would lead to the decryption of his personal data before uploading it.

 We would also have to prepare a protocol to inform the Commission d'Accès à l'Information du Québec (CAI) and the user in case of unauthorized access, use, disclosure, loss, or any other violation of the protection of his personal information.
 Since the decryptor would only manipulate encrypted data that it could not fully decrypt, this would not be considered outsourcing[^19].

 Apart from those procedural requirements, it would be fairly easy for the DPO to demonstrate compliance.
-Indeed, the smart contract is public, soe CAI could easily check that our claims are correct.
+Indeed, the smart contract is public, so the CAI could easily check that our claims are correct.
 PIXI only collects personal information from the smart contract when the bike is not returned.
-This information would remain encrypted on the database and would just be decrypted to transmit it to claim compensation (in which case it may be divulged to a court, for example).
-The thief's encrypted personal information would be deleted from the database as soon as the compensation wass received.
+This information would remain encrypted on the database and would only be decrypted to claim compensation (in which case it may be divulged to a court, for example).
+The thief's encrypted personal information would be deleted from the database as soon as the compensation is received.

 # Privacy Policy
 Here is our privacy policy: [Privacy Policy](resources/Privacy Policy.md)